 It’s also worth noting that you may be able to appoint a different type of power of attorney depending on what tasks you’d like this person to carry out on your behalf.
 For example, you may want your son or daughter to make general lifestyle decisions for you, while you appoint a financial adviser to make financial decisions.

-When you nominate an executor in your will it’s important to let your family know, to avoid disputes after you die.
-Make sure the executor also has a good understanding of their duties and where your will and other important documents are kept.
+The executor should also have a good understanding of their duties and where your will and other important documents are kept.
 You may also want to let your family know where this information is stored.

 The executor will typically be responsible for things like making funeral arrangements, ensuring your debts are paid and bank accounts closed, and collecting any life insurance.

-Do you need help planning your estate?
+Do you need help with your estate plan?

-Estate planning can be a complex process, and there could be legal and tax implications if you don’t set things up correctly and understand the fine print.
+Estate planning can be a complex process and there could be legal and tax implications if you don’t set things up correctly and understand the fine print.

-For these reasons, it’s very important to speak to a legal professional and your financial adviser before making any decisions and signing on any dotted lines.
+For these reasons, it’s important to speak to a legal professional and your financial adviser before making any decisions and signing on any dotted lines.